-Her current exhibition and publication project is titled 4 Saints in 3 Acts: A Snapshot of the American Avant-garde in the 1930s (Manchester University Press, http://edin.ac/2oRLSxU).
-Opening in October 2017 at The Photographers' Gallery in London, it focusses on photography's little-known contribution to the key modernist event of Gertrude Stein and Virgil Thomson's 1934 opera Four Saints in Three Acts.
-It explores representations of the all-African American cast by photographers, including Lee Miller, Carl Van Vechten, and George Platt Lynes.
+Her most recent exhibition and publication project was 4 Saints in 3 Acts: A Snapshot of the American Avant-garde in the 1930s (Manchester University Press, http://edin.ac/2oRLSxU) at The Photographers' Gallery in London (2017-18).
+It focussed on photography's little-known contribution to the key modernist event of Gertrude Stein and Virgil Thomson's 1934 opera Four Saints in Three Acts, and explored the complex gender, race, and class relations in representations of the cast and crew by photographers including Lee Miller, Carl Van Vechten, and George Platt Lynes.

 Her most recent monograph Lee Miller: Photography, Surrealism, and Beyond (http://tinyurl.com/hh8eezt) is published by Manchester University Press (2016).